telehash/telehash.github.io/v3/e3x/cloaking.md

 # Cloaking - Network Obfuscation

 In situations where the network may be performing any packet filtering or inspection it is important to add as much random noise as possible to all bytes sent across an untrusted/unencrypted transport.
-Cloaking is a simple and efficient technique that can be used on any transport and is recommended for all unencrypted ones by default (such as TCP and UDP).
+Cloaking is a simple and efficient technique that can be used on any transport and is the default for all unencrypted ones by default (such as TCP and UDP).

 The cloaking technique simply requires an extra processing step that adds a random number of 8 byte nonces to every packet and randomizes 100% of the bytes on the wire.
-It is not a guarantee that the packets cannot be filtered but it makes any standard pattern identification significantly more difficult.
+It makes large-scale pattern identification techniques significantly more difficult, but is not a guarantee that individual packets cannot be targetted.
 Future designs will continually increase this difficulty.

 ## Per-Packet